RenderKit/oidn/doc/api.md

 albedos of the individual layers.
 Non-absorbing clear coat layers can be simply ignored (or the albedo of the perfect specular reflection can be used as well) but absorption should be taken into account.

-![Example albedo image obtained using the first hit.
-Note that the albedos of all transparent surfaces are 1.][imgMazdaAlbedoFirstHit]

-![Example albedo image obtained using the first diffuse or glossy (non-delta) hit.
-Note that the albedos of perfect specular (delta) transparent surfaces are computed as the Fresnel blend of the reflected and transmitted albedos.][imgMazdaAlbedoNonDeltaHit]

 #### Normal